How to Improve Your Google Ads Quality Score A Quick Guide

 Google is measuring three main sections.

-• Expected Click-Through Rate (CTR): This indicates the likelihood that someone will click your ad based on its historical performance.
-The higher the CTR, the more your ad feels relevant to the users viewing it.
+Expected Click-Through Rate (CTR): This is a likelihood that a person will press your advertisement on the basis of its historical occurrence.
+The greater the CTR, the more relevant your advertisement becomes in the eyes of the users.

 Experience Power with Dedicated Servers – Free Setup with the server at just $100/month